-- Sit up test - lie the person flat and ask them to sit up without using their hands.
+- Sit up test - lay the person flat and ask them to sit up without using their hands.

 - Squat test - ask the person to squat and then stand up without using their hands.

-- The following parameters are a guide to the need for urgent referral and appropriate medical intervention.
+In those aged 18 years or over, the following parameters suggest severe anorexia, and are a guide to the need for urgent referral and appropriate medical intervention.
 Risk increases with degree of abnormality and patients may need immediate referral, assessment and treatment:

-- Nutrition: BMI below 14; weight loss more than 0.5 kg per week.
+- Rate of weight loss: more than 0.5 kg per week.

-- Circulation: systolic BP below 90; diastolic BP below 70; postural drop greater than 10 mm Hg.
+- Blood pressure (BP): systolic BP below 90 mm Hg; diastolic BP below 70 mm Hg; postural drop greater than 10 mm Hg.

-- Squat test: unable to get up without using arms for balance or leverage.
+- Squat test: unable to get up from squatting or lying down without using arms for balance or leverage.